foxriver76/ioBroker.xbox/README.md

 * (foxriver76) minor fix
 * (foxriver76) bump smartglass-rest requirement to 0.9.7
 * (foxriver76) enables pwoer on for not multicastable consoles
+* (foxriver76) only use discovery when Xbox disconnected and online

 ### 0.1.2
 * (foxriver76) fix when currentTitles is empty